 Photo: PR Times

-Not only does decorating and serving it in a parfait cup create an aesthetically pleasing look, it also follows the traditional Japanese wisdom of noryo (literally ‘taking in coolness’) in which Japanese people feel cool not only through direct means, such as fanning themselves or wearing light summer linen clothing, but also through psychological means such as enjoying ghost stories, listening to wind chimes or watching goldfish swimming in a fishbowl.
+Not only does decorating and serving it in a parfait cup create an aesthetically pleasing look, it’s practical, too.
+By following the traditional Japanese wisdom of noryo (literally ‘taking in coolness’), where Japanese people feel cool not only through direct means, such as fanning themselves or wearing light summer linen clothing, it works through psychological means, such as enjoying ghost stories, listening to wind chimes or watching goldfish swimming in a fishbowl.
 Thus, the sight of fresh seafood (associated with water) and the parfait cup creates a double “cool factor” adding to the appeal of the dish.

 Speaking of visual effect, let’s look at the various “seafood parfaits” available on the menu: